India Tech Giant Warns Trump's 'Radical Shift' to Hurt Industry

 Finally, a president that actually demonstrates care about US workers, and also actually follows through on at least some of their campaign promises.

 This president does not give one tenth of one shit about US workers.
 He still owns a visa mill.
 His "deals" brokered with Ford and Carrier turned out to be completely fake, just as we believed at the time.
 Nothing he does will save auto industry jobs, coal industry jobs, or any other kind of job.
 Even rolling back the CAFE standards would actually be detrimental to US automakers, at least the competent ones.
-Everyone else including China is actually pushing for a standard equal to or even more severe than t
+Everyone else including China is actually pushing for a standard equal to or even more severe than the standards the automakers are going to have to follow in order to sell cars to California and the other dozen states which institute the same emissions regime.

 >> Nothing he does will save auto industry jobs, coal industry jobs, or any other kind of job.